yanzewu/pywp/README.md

 PyWP
 ===

-Efficient and customizable code to run wavepacket dynamics using the split operator method.
+Efficient and customizable code to run Cartesian wavepacket dynamics using the split operator method.
 Supports arbitrary number of electronic states and nuclear degrees of freedom (*: the output is limited to 3D, but in the future I'll extend it).
 Supports GPU.

 Currently pywp only supports diabatic basis.